Corporate governance of information technology: Background

 As a result of these corporate governance efforts to better govern the leverage of corporate resources, specific attention was given to the role of information and the underpinning technology to support good corporate governance.
 It was soon recognized that information technology was not only an enabler of corporate governance, but as a resource, it was also a value creator that was in need of better governance.

 In Australia, the AS8015 Corporate Governance of ICT was published in January 2005.
 It was fast-track adopted as ISO/IEC 38500 in May 2008.

-IT governance process enforces a direct link of IT resources & process to enterprise goals in line of strategy.
+IT governance process enforces a direct link of IT resources & processes to enterprise goals in line of strategy.
 There is a strong correlation between maturity curve of IT governance and overall effectiveness of IT.

 Problems

 IT governance is often confused with IT management, compliance and IT controls.
 The problem is increased by terms such as "governance, risk and compliance (GRC)" that establish a link between governance and compliance.
 The primary focus of IT governance is the stewardship of IT resources on behalf of various stakeholders whose ranking is established by the organisation's governing body.
 A simple way to explain IT governance is: what is to be achieved from the leveraging of IT resources.
 While IT management is about "planning, organizing, directing and controlling the use of IT resources" (that is, the how), IT governance is about creating value for the stakeholders based on the direction given by those who govern.
 ISO 38500 has helped clarify IT governance by describing a model to be used by company directors.

 While directors are responsible for this stewardship it is not unusual to delegate this responsibility to management (business and IT) who are expected to develop the necessary capability to deliver the performance expected.
 Whilst managing risk and ensuring compliance are essential components of good governance, the primary focus is on delivering value and managing performance (i.e. "Governance, Value delivery and Performance management" (GVP)).

+Despite the efforts to manage performance and create value, a study focused on fraud in the UAE demonstrated that corporate governance does not play a major role in reducing fraud, indicating that there is no significant difference in comparison to other traditional techniques for fraud prevention.
+Researchers have contended that due to this lack of contributions, there should be better oversight from senior management.